Services we offer

 Under the Fire and Emergency Services Act 2005 (SA), owners of vacant land are responsible for taking all reasonable steps to prevent the outbreak or the spread of fire on the vacant land by regularly clearing and maintaining the land throughout the whole year.

 Each year a Fire Danger Season is set.
-Fire Danger Season commences on 01 December 2017 until 30 April 2018.
+The Fire Danger Season for Adelaide Metropolitan has not been announced by the CFS however fire season generally commences on 1 December unless bought forward.

 A letter is sent to owners of vacant land before the Fire Danger Season begins advising of the importance to clear the land.
 A second letter is sent as the Fire Season begins.